Denton County positivity rate, coronavirus case count continue to trend downward, health director reports

-Denton County Public Health Director Matt Richardson outlined improving COVID-19 numbers, including a drop in active cases and the positivity rate for tests, at Tuesday’s Denton County Commissioners Court meeting.
+Denton County Public Health Director Matt Richardson outlined improving COVID-19 numbers, including a drop in active cases and the positivity rate for tests, during Tuesday’s Commissioners Court meeting.

-Richardson suggested the county be cautiously optimistic about the spread of the virus following a week where numbers improved last week.
+Richardson suggested last week that the county could be cautiously optimistic about the spread of the virus following a week in which numbers improved.
 That improvement has continued into this week, with the county’s active case load dropping below 3,000 for the first time since July 27.

 “Our recoveries in the last few days have outpaced our new cases,” Richardson said.
 “That is really good news.”

-The positivity rate for tests (positive test results versus total number of tests given) also decreased dramatically, dropping from 12.8% to 4% over the past week.
-The figure is the lowest positivity percentage the county has reported since 2.1% over the week from May 31 to June 6, but Richardson said the past week’s rate is artificially low due to a backlog of tests received from the state.
+Denton County’s positivity rate — the ratio of positive results vs. all tests given — also decreased dramatically, dropping from 12.8% to 4% over the past week.
+That figure is the lowest weekly positivity percentage the county has reported since it dropped to 2.1% during May 31-June 6, but Richardson said the past week’s rate is artificially low due to a backlog of tests received from the state.

 “What’s happened this week is that they’ve caught up in the numbers of negatives that they reported,” Richardson said.
 “We got over 17,000 tests reported to us this week, and we do not believe that represents how many tests were performed.”